EpsilonSolutions/netscaler-command-reference/docs/network/vlan/vlan.md

 Interface to unbind from the VLAN, specified in slot/port notation (for example, 1/3).
 Minimum value: 1

+<b>tagged</b>
+The 802.1q tagged interface.

 <b>IPAddress</b>
 The IP Address associated with the VLAN configuration.

+<b>netmask</b>
+Subnet mask for the network address defined for this VLAN.

+<b>td</b>
+Integer value that uniquely identifies the traffic domain in which you want to configure the entity.
+If you do not specify an ID, the entity becomes part of the default traffic domain, which has an ID of 0.
+Minimum value: 0
+Maximum value: 4094

+<b>ownerGroup</b>
+The owner node group in a Cluster for this vlan.
+Default value: DEFAULT_NG